srchilukoori/dbldatagen/README.md

 To use download a wheel file and install using the Databricks install mechanism to install a wheel based library into your workspace.

+Latest release is fully functional but fails 3 unit tests relating to date ranges.

 # Building the code

 Our recommended mechanism for building the code is to use a conda based development process.